f4exb/sdrangel-docker/readme.md

 Thus you will have to run inside a Linux VM in Virtualbox.
 One important point is to install Virtualbox running the installation program as an administrator else you will not be able to attach USB devices to the virtual machine.

 Then things will be the same as when running Docker in a Linux box and thus all the following applies.

+&#9888; Please note that this does not work as well as with a Linux native host or may not work at all.

 <h2>Add your user to the docker group</h2>